 WWC 2023: How to watch the FIFA Women's World Cup soccer tournament

 The 2023 FIFA Women's World Cup has officially begun.
 The soccer tournament, running from now through August 20, will see the top 32 national teams face off in multiple rounds of play.
-Will the U.S. women's national team, already off to a strong start, win their fifth FIFA Women's World Cup championship this year?
+Will the U.S. women's national team, now facing a make-or-break game against Portgual, win their fifth FIFA Women's World Cup championship this year?
 You'll have to tune in to find out.
 Here's how to do it.

 When does the U.S. women's national team play in the World Cup?